Irish economy dodges a bullet as Brexit trade deal agreed

 Tariffs would have applied on imports from the UK to the Republic as well, pushing up prices on a range of consumer food and household products, prepared foods and meals and meats.
 Prices may rise in some cases anyway, due to the additional cost of customs procedures which will apply even with a deal.

 As the European Parliament will not have time to vote on a deal, the EU member states are likely to agree to provisionally apply it from January 1st.
 New challenges will still face trading companies in complying with customs requirements, however and this could lead to delays as the new system beds down.
-There was no immediate announcement of measures to ease the introduction of the new customs system on January 1st and the Irish Farmers Association has expressed concern about the impact on food exports.
+There was no announcement of measures to ease the introduction of the new customs system on January 1st and the Irish Farmers Association and business lobby groups have expressed concern about the impact on trade in the early months of 2021.

 No such barriers will apply between the Republic and Northern Ireland, And the trade deal between the two sides will also make the Northern Ireland protocol, the special arrangement to avoid a trade border on the island of Ireland, easier to operate.
 This is because the checks and bureaucracy needed to ensure that the correct tariffs were being applied on goods entering Northern Ireland from Britain and due to move on to the Republic – and thus the EU single market – would be avoided.
 Custom and food and animal safety checks will still be needed on goods coming from Britain into Northern Ireland.